nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Helpful things to keep in mind for this rule:

 * Remember that every argument must involve a number of statements.
 Of these, some give the reasons why you should accept a conclusion the author is proposing.
 If you find the conclusion first, then look for the reasons.
 If you find the reasons first, see where they lead.
-* In the second place, discriminate between the kind of argument that points to one or more particular facts as evidence for some generalization and the kind that offers a series of general statements to prove some further generalizations.
+* Discriminate between the kind of argument that points to one or more particular facts as evidence for some generalization and the kind that offers a series of general statements to prove some further generalizations.
 The former kind of reasoning is usually referred to as inductive, the latter as deductive; but the names are not what is important.
 What is important is the ability to discriminate between the two [^10]. _Inductive have a potential of not being true (black swans don't exist because all the swans I ever saw are white)_.
 * Observe what things the author says he must assume, what he says can be proved or otherwise evidenced, and what need not be proved because it is self-evident.

 [^10]: Deductive reasoning moves from general principles to specific conclusions.
 It starts with a general rule and applies it to a specific case to reach a logically certain conclusion (assuming the premises are true): General rule: All mammals give birth -> Specific case: Dogs are mammals -> Conclusion: Therefore, dogs give birth.
 Inductive reasoning works in the opposite direction - it moves from specific observations to general conclusions.
 It uses patterns in specific cases to form broader generalizations, though these conclusions are probable rather than certain: Observation 1: My dog Spot wags his tail when he's happy -> Observation 2: My neighbor's dog Rex wags his tail when he's happy -> Observation 3: The dogs at the park wag their tails when they're happy -> General conclusion: Dogs probably wag their tails when they're happy.
 Key distinction: Deductive reasoning, if valid and based on true premises, leads to conclusions that must be true.
 Inductive reasoning leads to conclusions that are probably true but could potentially be false even if all the observations are accurate.